torfinnnome/mediawiki-farm/README.md

         *   `podman/`: The role to install and configure Podman and Podman Compose.
         *   `webapp/`: The role to deploy the MediaWiki farm.

-## Todos

-*   This should be running using podman rootless.
-However, then the Apache server inside the MediaWiki container will need to use the proxy reverse protocol, to be able to log the correct IP addresses.
-*   `systemctl` running as the wiki user is implemented, but not actually used at this point.